Iceland Day Tours

 Golden Circle: The most popular tour in Iceland!
 Visit three top attractions – Thingvellir National Park, Gullfoss waterfall and the Geysir area.
 Thingvellir is the site of Iceland’s original, open air parliament, founded in 918 AD and also the area where the Eurasian and North American tectonic plates are pulling apart slowly.
 Gullfoss is the queen of Icelandic waterfalls and an impressive site – high and mighty, it tumbles violently into a deep gorge.
 The geysir area is a geothermal wonder and Strokkur, one of the largest geysirs, erupts almost every 10 minutes.
 You can take this tour by Super Jeep or even add on a snowmobile ride.

 Inside the Volcano: Descend 120 meters/400 feet into a dormant volcano that erupted 4,000 years ago.
 The dormant Thrihnukagigur volcano (good luck trying to pronounce it) is a unique natural phenomenon.
 By setting up the necessary gear and equipment, the operator has created a tour that opens the door to a new world.
-A moderate level of fitness is required for this tour, as access to the site requires a 45-50 minute walk each way over rocky terrain.
+A moderate level of fitness is required for this tour, as access to the site requires a 45-50 minute walk (3.5km/2 miles) each way over uneven, rocky terrain.
+The last 10 minutes of the hike are more challenging, with an elevation of about 50m/150 feet.
+This tour is not suitable for those with mobility or balance issues.

 South Coast and Jokulsarlon Glacial Lagoon: Tour the south shore then explore the lagoon by boat.
 Travel by 4WD following the picturesque southern coastline passing the villages of Selfoss, Vik and Kirkjubæjarklaustur as well as the stunning waterfall at Skógafoss and Skaftafell National Park.
 Continue through the vast desert area of Skeiðarársandur, which can be prone to sand storms.
 Many of Iceland’s biggest glacial rivers run into the Atlantic Ocean on the south shore, each year carrying millions of tons of black volcanic sand, constantly altering the shape of the coastline and creating vast black deserts.
 Just before reaching the lagoon, pass Öræfajökull glacier, home to the island’s highest peak, Hvannadalshnjúkur.
 Jökulsárlón is a stunning glacial lagoon that is constantly forming as the massive tongue of the glacier retreats.
 Icebergs of all shapes, sizes and in many hues of blue, turquoise and white, break off from the glacier; just waiting to be captured on film.